ai-cfia/dev-rel-docs/adr/006-database-change-management.md

 - The incorporation of semantic versioning into schema names, while aiding version identification, may introduce complexity in schema naming conventions, which can be prone to errors.
-To prevent this, we can implement clear and standardized naming conventions and provide documentation to ensure team members understand and follow the conventions consistently.
+  - Mitigation: To prevent this, we can implement clear and standardized naming conventions and provide documentation to ensure team members understand and follow the conventions consistently.

 - Cloning the current schema for implementing changes increases storage requirements and can lead to redundancy in data storage.
-Keeping an eye on storage use and tidy up data to reduce duplication and control data growth should resolve this issue.
+  - Mitigation: Keeping an eye on storage use and tidy up data to reduce duplication and control data growth should resolve this issue.

 - The use of multiple solutions, while providing flexibility, requires a higher level of expertise and introduces complexity in the database management process.
 It necessitates that the team be well-versed in various methods, which can lead to increased training and onboarding efforts.
-We will provide training and onboarding for the team to make sure they can use different methods effectively.
+  - Mitigation: We will provide training and onboarding for the team to make sure they can use different methods effectively.
 Create clear best practices and guidelines for choosing solutions.

 - The comprehensive approach can also lead to decision fatigue when choosing the most suitable method for a given situation, potentially slowing down the decision-making process.
-We created ADRs for this specific reason.
+  - Mitigation: We created ADRs for this specific reason.

 This approach is selected to balance version control, data integrity, and flexibility.
 However, it's important to be mindful of the associated